Hello again – I’ve not posted anything since June as I’ve not really had anything to say, that is until now.

 METRE MATTERS is a self-paced course, there is no beginning and no end.
 Once you’ve joined in you will be a life member.

-Another bonus is that members will enjoy a discount when utilising my Rhyming Manuscript Editing Service.
-Full price for this service is $45 per hour, Versealots will only pay $35 per hour – for life!!
+Another bonus is that members will enjoy a $10 discount off the hourly rate when utilising my Rhyming Manuscript Editing Service – for life!!

 So why do I think I’m qualified to teach you about metre?